andrewmunro/website/src/content/pages/cv.md

 ## PROFESSIONAL EXPERIENCE

 ### Senior Solutions Architect

 **FlutterUKI** | Leeds, UK | 2021–Present

-- Lead a team of architects responsible for the casino frontend platform, driving architectural quality, scalability, and cohesion across multiple engineering squads.
+- Lead a small team of architects responsible for the casino frontend platform, driving architectural quality, scalability, and cohesion across multiple engineering squads.
 - Mentor and manage team members, including recruitment and professional development.
 - Established new technical decision-making forums and architectural governance structures.
-- Oversaw strategy and implementation for a major platform transformation, onboarding an internal business onto the shared technology stack.
+- Oversaw strategy and implementation for a major platform transformation, onboarding an internal business onto a shared technology stack.
 - Led initiatives across Kafka ETL pipelines, promotional systems, and personalized customer experiences.
 - Drove adoption of frontend design systems and modernization across the platform.
-- Serve as **on-call Incident Commander**, coordinating multiple engineering teams during platform outages and driving structured post-incident reviews for resilience improvements.
+- Served as an **on-call Incident Commander**, coordinating multiple engineering teams during platform outages and driving structured post-incident reviews for resilience improvements.

 ---

 ### Solutions Architect

 **Sky Betting and Gaming** | Leeds, UK | 2020–2021

 - Defined end-to-end architecture for the gaming and casino platform, balancing business needs with security, scalability, and compliance.